mdabdulmazidkhan/memoagent/README.md

 2. Upload your video file.
 3. Type a request in plain language (e.g., "Create a 15s social cut with captions and upbeat music").
 4. Submit and wait — processing time varies.
-5. Download or share the finished clip.

 ---

 ## Demo
 Click the thumbnail at the top to watch the short demonstration: https://youtu.be/e4BuAgaFtPM

-(Note: GitHub README files do not support iframe embeds.
-The thumbnail above links directly to YouTube.)

----

-## Headings Checklist (which is H1 / H2 / H3)
-- H1
-  - MemoAgent — Simple overview (non-technical)
-- H2
-  - Project Overview
-  - Team Introduction
-  - Key Features & Tech Stack
-  - Sponsor Tools Used (and how they were integrated)
-  - Challenges & Learnings
-  - Future Improvements / Next Steps
-  - How to use (non-technical)
-  - Demo
-  - Headings Checklist
-- H3 (used as subheadings where helpful)
-  - Key features (under Key Features & Tech Stack)
-  - Tech stack (under Key Features & Tech Stack)
-  - Challenges (under Challenges & Learnings)
-  - Learnings (under Challenges & Learnings)

 ---